Dragoman Marsh

 The Dragoman Marsh is the biggest natural karst wetland in Bulgaria.
-It is situated only 35 km north-west from Sofia and covers a valley between the limestone hills Tri Ushi and Chepan.
+It is situated only 35 km north-west of Sofia and covers a valley between the limestone hills Tri Ushi and Chepan.

 Ecology

 The marsh is a protected sanctuary for birds.
 Over 200 species have been recorded in the area.
 Some of them have a high conservation status.
 The marsh is also home to more than 140 plant species.

 Among the over 200 species of birds, the following species can be seen in the marsh: